Getting painters CAS certified

 Goal of CAS

-The Coating Application Specialist (CAS) Certification Program for industrial painters was established in 2008 in order to strengthen the qualifications of the current workforce and lay the groundwork for development of a strong industrial painter work force for the decades to follow.
+The Coating Application Specialist (CAS) Certification Program for industrial painters was established in 2008 to strengthen the qualifications of the current workforce and lay the groundwork for development of a strong industrial painter work force for the decades to follow.

 The CAS program offers the highest level of professional recognition for all industrial painters.
 It accomplishes this by independently assessing the unique skills of individual industrial painters by evaluating their ability to successfully perform abrasive blast cleaning and spray-painting operations.